Are you looking for a way to switch or convert custom post types in WordPress?

 Similarly, if you have some content on your pages that would be better suited for a blog post, then it’s a good idea to switch its post type over for better search visibility.

-By doing this, you will not only improve your website’s user experience but also help with content organization, user engagement, and website navigation.
+By doing this, you will not only improve your website’s user experience but it will also help with content organization, user engagement, and website navigation.

-Having said that, let’s look at how to easily switch or convert custom post types in WordPress.
+Having said that, let’s look at how to easily switch or convert WordPress custom post types.

 How to Switch Post Types in WordPress